gmlang/gmlang.github.io/index.md

 I also love swimming and reading, which I do regularly if not every day.

 I used to love the Argentine tango with all my passion, and I danced and lived a tango life style for 6 years.
-One day, a [near death experience](http://www.summitdaily.com/article/20100305/NEWS/100309885) changed my outlook on life.
+One day, a near death experience changed my outlook on life.
 I became very conscious of the fleeting nature of time, and started to develop a strong desire for creating something that can outlive me myself.
 In tango, you deliver happiness to two people: you and the woman in your embrace.
-Now, I wanted to deliver happiness to millions of people.
+Now, I want to deliver happiness to millions of people.
 So I quit tango, and began channelling all the passion, creativity and hardwork into building and growing [Cabaceo](http://cabaceo.com/) and [MasterR](http://masterr.org).
 I'm loving it.

 ![](image/gmlang.jpg)